Cory Durden: Detroit Lions

 After not being selected in the 2023 NFL draft, Durden signed with the Detroit Lions as an undrafted free agent.
 He was waived on August 29, 2023.

 Los Angeles Rams

 On September 19, 2023, Durden signed with the practice squad of the Los Angeles Rams.
 He was promoted to the active roster on October 19.
 Durden was waived by the Rams on November 7, but re-signed with the practice squad the next day.
 He signed a reserve/future contract on January 15, 2024.

 Durden was waived on August 28, 2024, and re-signed to the practice squad.

 New York Giants

 On December 2, 2024, Durden was signed by the New York Giants off of the Rams' practice squad.

 On August 26, 2025, Durden was waived by the Giants as part of final roster cuts.

 New England Patriots

 On August 28, 2025, Durden signed with the New England Patriots practice squad.
 He was promoted to the active roster on September 6.
+He started in Super Bowl LX, a 29–13 loss to the Seattle Seahawks.